peholmst/vaadin4spring/samples/vaadin4spring-demo/README.md

 Template for a full-blown Vaadin application that only requires a Servlet 3.0 container to run (no other JEE dependencies).

+Important:
+This project uses [Lombok](http://projectlombok.org) please add lombok to your IDE.

 Project Structure
 =================